act-rules/act-rules.github.io/_rules/target-size-enhanced-gi8qkf.md

 ## Background

 While the rule, and [Success Criterion 2.5.5 Target Size (enhanced)][sc255], apply targets of any shape, the test cases mostly focus on targets whose [clickable area][] is itself an [horizontal rectangle][].
 This acknowledges the fact that the [border box][] of an element can easily be queried by automated tools (e.g., through the `getBoundingClientRect` function), and therefore it is expected that most automated tools will perform better on such elements.
 For elements with "weird" clickable shape, including `area` elements, nested targets, or elements that have been rotated or clipped, the actual [clickable area][] is much harder to determine and may be much smaller than the [border box][].
 These elements could fail the rule while their [border box][] contain a large enough [horizontal rectangle][].
-In order to allow automated tools to have consistent implementation of the rule, it does not contains such test cases, notably all Failed test cases have a [border box][] which is too small.
+In order to allow automated tools to have a consistent implementation of this rule, it does not contain such test cases, notably all Failed test cases have a [border box][] which is too small.

 ### Bibliography